 The RFM seal in this diagram represents the RFM Program.

 The RFM Committee is appointed by the ASMI Board and makes Program strategy and policy recommendations to the Board.
-The RFM Committee receives work products from the Technical and Conformance Criteria Committees and reviews recommendations made by each, which are then forwarded to the ASMI Board for final approval.
+The RFM Committee receives work products from the Technical and Fisheries Standard Committee and reviews recommendations made by each, which are then forwarded to the ASMI Board for final approval.

 The Technical Committee